Holden Voice Program 2023-2024

 TEACHERS

-We have eleven Holden Voice Program instructors, all considered master artist-teachers within the field.
-To meet the HVP teacher team, visit their bios in the "Meet Our HVP Teachers" page, or watch the HVP Introduction Video (available here the week of September 11th.)
+We have nine Holden Voice Program instructors, all considered master artist-teachers within the field.
+To meet the HVP teacher team, visit their bios in the "Meet Our HVP Teachers" page.

-We have eleven Holden Voice Program instructors, all considered master artist-teachers within the field.
-To meet the HVP teacher team, visit their bios in the "Meet Our HVP Teachers" page, or watch the HVP Introduction Video (available here the week of September 11th.)
+We have nine Holden Voice Program instructors, all considered master artist-teachers within the field.
+To meet the HVP teacher team, visit their bios in the "Meet Our HVP Teachers" page.

 PERFORMANCE OPPORTUNITIES